nus-cs2113-AY2122S1/tp/docs/UserGuide.md

   - How often your task is to repeat: `[--recur daily|weekly|monthly|yearly]`

 **Example**: `todo read book --priority low --doOn 20-10-2021 02:00 --recur daily`
-- Adds a todo task with description `read book` to the task list.
+- Adds a todo task with the description '`read book`' to your task list.
-- Specifies the priority to be `low`.
+- Specifies that the priority of the task is '`low`'.
-- Specifies the task is to be done on `20-10-2021 02:00`.
+- Specifies that the task is to be done on '`20-10-2021 02:00`'.
-- Specifies the task is to repeat `daily`.
+- Specifies that the task is to repeat '`daily`'.

 **Expected Outcome**: